I love getting older and I love marketing.

-Every year I have a blow-out sale in the Marketing Mentor Shop when I put most of my downloads, bundles and marketing plans on sale at a ridiculous price -- this year (almost everything) was $29 (most are usually $99).
+Every year I have a blow-out sale in the Marketing Mentor Shop when I put most of my downloads, bundles and marketing plans on sale at a ridiculous price.

-I've been encouraging the creatives I work with in my small coaching groups to use their birthday as a marketing tool too -- and some of them already have.
+I've been encouraging the creatives I work with to use their birthday as a marketing tool too -- and some of them already have.